xorcare/cemelon/README.md

         The block number on which program finished collecting the addresses including this number (default -1) -f string
-        The name of the file which will be written to the first address in the block (default "frs-cemelon-addresses.txt") -n int
+        The name of the file which will be written to the first address in the block (default "frs-cemelon-addresses.txt") -m int
+        The number of addresses stored in the card to prevent re-entry of addresses (default 1000000) -n int
         The number of threads downloading data (default 1) -r    Not to collect the first address in the block